Lowest Mortgage Rate in Canada. Starting from 2.49%

 Can you choose a guarantor role to reduce financial exposure?

-High-earning professionals or those at increased risk of being exposed to litigation (e.g. a doctor or a lawyer) may seek a guarantor role to protect their home's value from litigants.
+High-earning professionals or those at increased risk of litigation exposure (e.g. doctors or lawyers) may seek a guarantor role to protect their home's value from litigants.

-But, not all lenders will allow a guarantor, or they may have specified requirements on a case-by-case basis.
-It's best to ask your expert True North Mortgage broker about your options, as they can access several lenders and products to find your best fit.
+But not all lenders allow a guarantor, and some may have case-by-case requirements.
+It's best to ask your True North Mortgage broker about your options, as they can access multiple lenders and products to find the best fit for your situation.

 As a guarantor or co-signer, can you exit the agreement?